YuanjenHung/har_backend/README.md

 ## Quick start
 1. Download the `backend` folder.
+2. In order to install all the dependency, you need to make sure you have `node.js` and `npm` installed:
+   - If not, you can download `node.js` from here: https://nodejs.org/en/download/ which already included `npm` all together in one, so no need to download `npm` again!
-2. Open the terminal and make sure you are at `backend` folder, `npm install` all the dependency.
+4. Open the terminal and make sure you are at `backend` folder, `npm install` all the dependency.
-3. `node index.js` start the local server at 3000 port.
+5. `node index.js` start the local server at 3000 port.
-4. Be sure you install mongo on your computer and have mongo server running at the background.
+6. Be sure you install mongo on your computer and have mongo server running at the background.
    - Mac tutorial: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
    - Windows tutorial: https://zarkom.net/blogs/how-to-install-mongodb-for-development-in-windows-3328
-5. Go to the brower and connect to http://localhost:3000/data
+7. Go to the brower and connect to http://localhost:3000/data
-6. You should see the demo web app using our example data.
+8. You should see the demo web app using our example data.

 ## What if I want to build one using my own InfluxDB data?
 1. In this project, we use one bucket to host all the data we collected from different sensors, we label them with different host name (e.g. arduino_bathroom, arduino_bedroom, arduino_kitchen).